Stephen Curry closes in on 3s record as Warriors top Blazers

 AP Sports Writer

-Norman Powell scored 26 points but went 1 of 7 from deep, and the Blazers were just 8 for 30 from long range.
-Star guards Damian Lillard and CJ McCollum sat out because of injuries.
+Norman Powell scored 26 points but went 1 for 7 from deep, and the Blazers made just 8 of 30 on 3-pointers.
+Portland missed injured star guards Damian Lillard and CJ McCollum.

-“Strange,” Warriors coach Steve Kerr said before the game.
+“Strange,” Kerr said before the game.
 “I don’t think we’ve ever faced Portland without both of them, so they’re in a tough space right now.”

 Curry is closing in on Allen’s mark of 2,973 regular-season 3s made from 1996-2014.